EnnaSachdeva/MADyS/README.md

-# Code accompanying "Multiagent Learning via Dynamic Skill Selection"
+# Code accompanying AAMAS-2021 Extended Abstract: Multiagent Learning via Dynamic Skill Selection (MADyS)

 This code is written using the following packages: